Lucky Sheep Sleeping Bag User’s Manual

 3–Use as a Quilt or Sleeping Bag

-During cold weather it is nice to zip the bag completely.
+During cold weather zip the bag completely.

 During warmer weather you can use the sleeping bag like a quilt by unzipping completely or only zipping the lower area.